jbcoe/polymorphic_value/draft.md

 ## Design changes from `cloned_ptr`
 The design of `polymorphic_value` is based upon `cloned_ptr` and modified following advice from LEWG.
-The authors (Who unreservedly agree with the design direction suggested by LEWG) would like to make explicit the cost of these design changes.
+The authors (who unreservedly agree with the design direction suggested by LEWG) would like to make explicit the cost of these design changes.